 Transgender Day of Remembrance: Speaking for Those Silenced

-On November 20th, many came together to remember transgender people, gender-variant individuals, and those perceived to be transgender who have been murdered because of hate.
+On November 20th, we remember transgender people, gender-variant individuals, and those perceived to be transgender murdered because of hate.
 This annual remembrance of those we have lost began in 1999.
 At events all over the world, the names of those slain were read.
 The list has only grown.

 “It isn’t easy being different.
 It isn’t pleasant being watched by judgmental eyes.
 To know people are whispering about who I was before I transitioned.
 I am Transgender, yes.
 But there is so much more to my identity.
 I am a musician, hiker, artist, brother, son, grandson, uncle, and Christian.
 And that’s just scratching the surface.
 I am a PERSON, just like anyone else.
 And there are so many people in this world who, like me, feel different.
 Unique.
 We have this in common…..
 We deserve to live, breathe, love, and experience life to the fullest.
 And I will continue to make my voice heard for all those who have been silenced.”